Course Information

 To access these PCs, you can either directly login from their consoles in the Zoo, or just remotely login from other machines across the campus.

 If you plan to take the course for credit, you should get an account on these machines in the first week.
-Please also visit the following web site to create a cs422 class directory (or to just sign up for a zoo account):
+Please visit the following web site to create a cs422 class directory (or to just sign up for a zoo account):

 http://zoo.cs.yale.edu/accounts.html